 A Japanese-style blouse: I sew the Chagall blouse "les patronnes" in Japanese fabrics

-When we added the brand Les patronnes to our range of patterns, I immediately fell for the Chagall blouse/dress!
+When we added the Les patronnes brand to our pattern range, I immediately fell for the Chagall blouse/dress!

-With its Japanese look created by the waist belt, I pictured it well as a blouse version in my wardrobe.
+With its Japanese-inspired look created by the waist belt, I pictured it well as a blouse in my wardrobe.

 So without hesitation, it was time to get started.